 What will be documented?

-Buildings, structures, and sites within the Old & Historic Alexanria District.
+- Buildings, structures, and sites within the Old & Historic Alexandria District.

 How will it be documented?